TaherAlabbr/NYC-Taxi-Trip-Duration-Prediction/README.md

 * Conducted **RandomizedSearchCV** for hyperparameter tuning (e.g., `max_depth=13`, `n_estimators=137` for XGBoost).
 * **XGBoost** outperformed all other models and was selected for production due to its strong generalization and interpretability.
 * A lightweight **API** was developed to serve real-time predictions using the best-performing model.
+* A comprehensive **command-line interface (CLI)** is provided for flexible training, tuning, and deployment of all models in the project.

 ---

 ## Dataset